brunoroque06/plays/dijkstra/README.md

 - a random graph is created;
 - the minimum spanning tree is calculated using Prim's algorithm;
-- the shortest paths to each vertex are calculated using Dijkstra's algorithm.
+- the shortest path to each vertex is calculated using Dijkstra's algorithm.

 ## Graph Properties